 You’ll also find a cart selling Power-Up bands, so you can quickly purchase one and start playing the interactive games in the land.

-Universal Hollywood has already opened a Super Nintendo World store at its CityWalk and is selling Nintendo merchandise at other stores on-site well in advance of the new land opening.
+Universal Hollywood has already opened a Super Nintendo World store at its CityWalk and is selling Nintendo merchandise within the land, as well.

 Can You Meet Mario and Other Characters at at Super Nintendo World?

 It wouldn’t be a theme park experience without character greetings.
-You can meet and snap a picture with Mario, Luigi, and Peach during your visit.
+You can meet and snap a picture with Mario, Luigi, Peach, or Toad during your visit.
 Be sure to wear your Power-Up band for an enhanced photo experience!

 Will There Be a Hotel at Super Mario World?

-While we don’t expect a Universal hotel to be located directly inside Super Nintendo World, we do know that Universal Epic Universe in Orlando will have one to three on-site hotels.
+While there is no Universal hotel located directly inside Super Nintendo World, Universal Epic Universe in Orlando has three on-site hotels, one of which actually connects to the Celestial Park area of the Epic Universe theme park (just a short walk away from the Super Nintendo World entrance portal).
 So even though you won’t be able to stay in the Waldorf-Koopa, you should be able to get a room within walking distance of the land.

 How Much Are Tickets to Super Nintendo World?